benoitzohar/screen-to-gif/README.md

  - fps: **20**
  - width: **800px**

-If you wish to change these settings, search for `800` in the `screenToGif.js.template`, edit as need, then run `./install.zsh` again.
+If you wish to change these settings, search for `800` in the file `templates/screenToGif.js`, edit as need, then run `./install.zsh` again.

 ## Troubleshooting